theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 ~ All zed types have improved hearing and sight
 ~ Damage taken is greatly increased
 ~ Plague Damage taken is greatly increased
-~ Blood Plague is more likely to be contracted
 ~ Plague Freak variants may spawn alongside their base counterparts
 ~ Murder Packs, a group of 4-6 Base and Plague variant Ferals
 ~ Bloodfestation: Now infestations are comprised of Blood Variants of Zeds
+~ Blood Siege: Base sieges are entirely made of Plague Variants of zeds

 # Darkside effects in Gameplay Mechanics
 ~ Outpost Overhaul: Several Outposts have functions from base facilities and other special functions
 ~ Facilities Functions: Certain facility actions now take time to complete, different costs & requirements and added special functions
 ~ Special items can be crafted from the outposts and facilities
+~ Blood Plague is more emphasized
 ~ Ferals have increased Car Dodge Cooldown
 ~ Rucksacks now have better items in them when broken open.
 They now also have reduced yields
-~ Some items can now be carried in bigger stacks
+~ Some items can now be carried in bigger stacks and some you can stack more
 ~ Increased Bloater Cloud size by 5 times and 2 times for the Blood variant
 ~ NPCs will actively avoid modded Bloater Gas
 ~ Several items from Heartland can be used in the main game
 ~ Bloater Poison Gland harvest is enabled by default
 ~ You may now have a max of 8 outpost
 ~ Enclaves spawn as a group of 5 people
+~ Enclaves no longer disband when recruiting one of their people
 ~ Traders now show all the items they will trade
-~ Increased Vehicle Acceleration and top speed
+~ Adjusted certain trade prices and inventory for balancing ~ Increased Vehicle Acceleration and top speed
 ~ All Vehicle trunk size is 18
 ~ Standing gain is reduced to balance the scaling of difficulty
 ~ Added 3 new traits, and 1 new Hero Bonus
 ~ Skill Adjustments for Assault, Scouting, Warfighting, Prowess, Heroism, Tactics
 ~ Morale Penalty from infestations has been nerfed.
 More infestations are required to incur moral penalty.
+~ Base Siege Timer Adjustment: Longer timer when preparing for the Siege.
+Allowing you time to assign weapons or place explosives.

 # Darkside effects to items
 ~ A new version of Flash Bang called the 7290-9 Flash-Bang Grenade